Entry 987 - Entry 1,024

 Understand no religion will want to admit that they have any limits.
 They will stress their religion as supreme or the closest to God, the Supreme, Nirvana, enlightenment, etc.

-The truly humble person within religion will recognize within and without religion, therein lies limits and limitlessness.
+The truly humble person within religion will recognize that within and without religion, therein lies limits and limitlessness.
 The form and the formless.
 The manifest and the unmanifested.
 The illusion and the reality.

 If one cannot confess the limits of the limited entity in form, then how can one observe the cage they don’t believe exists?